Undergraduate Policies and Procedures

 Graduate Courses for Possible Future Use as Graduate Credit

 Undergraduates may take up to 12 semester credit hours of graduate courses to reserve for possible application toward a graduate degree.
 To register, undergraduate students must obtain permission from the course instructor and from the graduate advisor of the program in which the course is offered.
-Such courses with an earned grade of 'B' or better will be eligible for application to the student's graduate record when the student is admitted to a graduate program.
+Such courses may be eligible for application to the student's graduate record when the student is admitted to a graduate program.
 These courses will not apply to the student's undergraduate degree and will not affect the student's undergraduate GPA.

 Graduate Courses Taken in Fast Track Options